Jesses

 Traditional Jesses

-This jess system is not in use today as there are much safer ones available.
+This jess system is not in much use today as there are more preferred ones available.
 The traditional jess is a single piece of leather that makes up the jess and the anklet.
 The problem with this is that the slitted jess does not come off and a bird can easily escape trailing a long jess.

 Jess image A sample traditional jess and the same jess/anklet set up as if in use.